 A&HE 5504: Research Paper in the Teaching of English

-Before enrolling in A&HE 5504, students must have completed at least two research methods courses, have discovered an area or problem of interest that they wish to study for their 5504 project, and have familiarized themselves with some of the available research literature on the topic or problem they propose to investigate.
+Before enrolling in A&HE 5504, students must have completed at least two research methods courses, have successfully completed the Certification 1 examination, have discovered an area or problem of interest that they wish to study for their 5504 project, and have familiarized themselves with some of the available research literature on the topic or problem they propose to investigate.
 The research paper completed in A&HE 5504 allows a doctoral student to demonstrate the capacity to complete independent research and produce a research paper at a level of sophistication that promises success in undertaking a doctoral research project and doctoral dissertation.
-The completed A&HE 5504 research paper must be approved by faculty as qualifying the student to proceed to the next milestone in the doctoral program, the Certification Examinations.
+The completed A&HE 5504 research paper must be approved by faculty as qualifying the student to proceed to the next milestone in the doctoral program, the Certification 2 Examination.

 Foreign Language Requirement

-Candidates for the Ph.D. degree in English education must demonstrate reading proficiency in at least one foreign language at a level of competence sufficient to read scholarly or professional work relevant to their own field of study.
-This requirement may be satisfied through a proficiency examination administered by a foreign language program or department in the Columbia Graduate School of Arts & Sciences or by the satisfactory completion (with a grade of B or above) of a Columbia University course designed to certify language proficiency or by a comparable course (with a grade of B or above) offered by another college or university and approved by the appropriate foreign language department at Columbia.
+Candidates for the Ph.D. degree in English education must demonstrate reading proficiency in at least one foreign language at a level of competence sufficient to read scholarly or professional work relevant to their own field of study..
+Students should contact the Office of Doctoral Studies for the current policy regarding satisfying this requirement.
 Courses in statistics or other past substitutes for a foreign language will not be accepted.

 Dissertation Proposal (A&HE 7504)